abegehr/pipecat-sandbox/README.md

-# Welcome to React Router!
+# Pipecat Sandbox

-A modern, production-ready template for building full-stack React applications using React Router.
+A modern, production-ready template for building full-stack React applications using React Router and Pipecat AI voice integration.

 ## Features